yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

         }
     }

-*Client App* identifies the response as *Routing Instructions Response* using the response's Content-Type, then renders a UI to interact with end-user to request their input:
+*Client App* supporting *Routing Instructions Response* identifies the response as such using its Content-Type, then interacts with end-user to request their input:

 : *logo* is OPTIONAL and used to brand the interaction and represent the Authorization Server.
 : *userPrompt* MUST specify either *options* or *inputs*.